tomvredeveld/center-of-pressure-analysis-tool/README.md

 The 'Sway Area' tab shows two plots, so called 'stabilograms'.
 One plot shows the COP coordinates and a drawn ellipse, which corresponds with the COP parameters 95% Predicted Ellipse Area.
 The second plot shows, with identical data, the COP path, or: COP trajectory,  viewed from a larger coordinate plane.
 You can interactively click the figures to drag, zoom, or identify specific data points.
 Click the 'house' symbol that appears in the right upper corner to return to the original plotted positions of the data.

-## Privacy
+## Privacy & Disclaimer
-Please be aware that uploading your data to the shinyapps.io website does not provide privacy!
-Be careful when using sensitive data and perhaps choose to run it local on your computer.
+Please be aware that uploading your data to the web application also shares your data with the servers at shinyapps.io!
+Be careful when using sensitive data and perhaps choose to run it local on your computer, as I can not guarantee the privacy of your data.

+I make no representations or warranties of any kind, express or implied, regarding the accuracy, reliability, or completeness of any information provided through this Center of Pressure Analysis Tool.

 ## Version
 Current: 1.0.0 - First public version